cargomedia/pulsar-rest-api/README.md

 }
 ```

-In case of a blocking execution the job's data will be returned:
+In case of `wait=true` the job's data will be returned:
 ```json
 {
   "id": 123,